ramnezer/herodium-auto-security-system/README.md

 be managed by scripts in bash,python and systemd to create one coordinated and automatic system.

-you can also look at it as a Intrusion Prevention System

 #### For debian/ubuntu based distributions